redtexts/texts/aflci_1947_situation_of_the_american_workers.md

 labor party or a third party (if the democratic party cannot be reformed [Wallace]).
 The Stalinists have travelled from a program of "Socialism in one country" to a program for capitalism in all countries.
-The Trotzkyites have travelled from "Permanent Revolution" to "Permanent Reform."
+The Trotskyites have travelled from "Permanent Revolution" to "Permanent Reform."
 Labor Parties and or Populist third Parties will repeat with mathematical exactness the record of defeat and demoralization inflicted upon the downtrodden of Europe by the labor Parties of the 2nd